igoramadas/pandagainz/README.md

 **Official website: https://pandagainz.com**

-PandaGainz allows Bitpanda users to generate a small report based on their trades and current holdings.
-Users can then use this information as a helper to create their tax reports, or simply to keep track of their progress.
+PandaGainz allows [Bitpanda](https://www.bitpanda.com/?ref=178474763475574477) users to generate a small trading report, which can be used as a helper to create their tax reports or simply to keep track of their trading performance.

+Some companies are charging a considerable amount of money to create such reports.
+People need it mostly for tax purposes.
+Using PandaGainz you can have a basic report for free :-)

 - Runs on Node.js, backend mostly TypeScript
-- Dockerfile ready so you can build your own image
+- Dockerfile sample so you can build your own image
 - Vanilla-bare-metal-no-frills Javascript + HTML5 + CSS3 frontend
-- Reports can be generated on a use friendly table, or directly fetched as JSON
+- Reports can be generated as a user friendly table, or directly fetched as JSON
 - Reports and API keys are not stored or shared with anyone, and will never be
 - Calculations are done using the FIFO (first in first out) method